Key Points:

 Eating houseplants

-There are many houseplants that are poisonous to cats.
-Although you should avoid having these types of plants in your home altogether, the next best thing is to seclude them in one area and put double-sided tape, a screen, or foil around the base of the plant.
-You can also add foil strips into the pot to discourage your cat from climbing into it.
+Many houseplants are poisonous to cats.
+The best rule is to avoid having these types of plants in your home altogether.
+If that’s not possible, the next best thing is to seclude them in one area and put double-sided tape, a screen, or foil around the base of the plant.

 Yowling for food